RESEARCH

 [1] “Correlates of South Korean Public Opinion on Nuclear Proliferation”

-• Pre-PhD research / Chapter from MA thesis / Lead Article with Man-Sung Yim (KAIST)
+• Pre-PhD research / Chapter from MA thesis / Lead Article with Man-Sung Yim (Texas A&M)

 • Asian Survey 61(4), 2021